hurtn/ranger-migration/initialise/README.md

 ranger_endpoints
 ----------------

 This table is manually populated and stores the ranger service details.
 After each endpoint is queried the result are persisted to the database.
-For HDI deployments the ranger API endpoint is https://[servername]-int.azurehdinsight.net/ranger/service/public/api/policy where "-int" is used to communicate via the private address.
+For HDI deployments the ranger API endpoint is https://[servername]-int.azurehdinsight.net/ranger/service/public/api/policy?repositoryName=[rangerservicename] where "-int" is used to communicate via the private address and rangerservicename is the name of the repository / service found in the ranger admin UI under the list of hive services.

 | Column name |  Column Type | Required | Description |
 |-------------|--------------|----------|-------------|